Shame.

 Every cancelled appointment is you choosing that old voice over your own growth.
 Every negotiation is you devaluing the very thing you claim to want.
 Every guilt-dumping message is you making your inner conflict my problem.

 You want the experience, but you also want to punish yourself for wanting it.
-So you punish us instead.
+So you punish us companions instead.

-And then you wonder why you’re still unsatisfied.
+No wonder you’re still unsatisfied.

 Post-Nut Confusion (Not Clarity)

-Let’s talk about what happens after: you finish, your body releases, and immediately, the shame floods in.
+Let’s talk about what happens after: you hit your climax, you get an endorphin rush , and immediately, the shame floods in.
 You call it “post-nut clarity”, like your regret is some kind of wisdom.
 Like your guilt means the experience was wrong.
+That’s confusion, not clarity.
+That’s you trying to assert control the second your guard drops.
+That’s unresolved shame masquerading as insight.

 Real clarity would sound like: “I wanted that.
 I enjoyed it.
 I’m allowed to want and enjoy these things.”